 Pro tip: You can easily check if you’re logged in based on the extension icon’s color in your toolbar—orange means you need to log in, while green means you’re good to go.

 Autofill customization settings give you a simple way to tell Dashlane to either stop autofilling on a certain form or to ask it to autofill something else.
 Using these customization controls, you’ll eliminate frustrating situations where Dashlane is popping up when it shouldn’t, covering a critical part of a form you need, or repeatedly filling in the wrong info.

 You can view the history of passwords you generated in the last 30 days right from the extension window.
 All you have to do is go to the Password Generator in your app, and click the Show history button that’s next to Copy.
 This is helpful in case there’s an error with Dashlane saving your password and you need to look up one you generated recently.

 Ensure you’ve pinned Dashlane to your toolbar for easy access to your passwords—and a shortcut to the web app with all of Dashlane’s key features.

 If you’re using more than one browser or need to regularly copy passwords for desktop apps, you can create a desktop shortcut to the web app.

 For more information about other methods and other browsers, please visit our Help Center.

 For security reasons, your Dashlane account locks after closing your browser.
 This means you have to reauthenticate your identity the next time you open your browser by typing in your Master Password.
-But there’s an alternative you might not know about: If your computer has biometric capabilities, you can unlock Dashlane with your fingerprint instead of typing your Master Password.
+But there’s an alternative you might not know about: If your computer or mobile phone has biometric capabilities, you can unlock Dashlane with your fingerprint or face id instead of typing your Master Password every time.